Biography

 Sébastien Ogier made his debut in the world championship in 2008, a mere two years after his first rally.
 He started out as category winner in a Citroën C2 S1600 and even obtained a point in the overall standings.
 With two further victories, he clinched the Junior World Champion title at his first attempt.
 Thanks to this title he was offered a WRC wheel for the last rally of the 2008 season, in Wales.
 He accomplished quite a feat by winning the first stage and leading the race for a while.

 This impressive performance had all eyes turned towards him when he started his WRC career in 2009 within the Citroën Junior Team.
-This debut came after another win at the Rally Monte-Carlo in between seasons (at that time the race was part of the IRC schedule).
-The first half of the year was quite hard for the rookie, until he started an upward spiral with a second place finish at the Acropolis – his first podium in the world championship.
+This debut came after another win at the Monte-Carlo Rally in between seasons (at that time the race was part of the IRC schedule).
+The first part of the year was quite hard for the rookie, until he started an upward spiral with a second place finish at the Acropolis – his first podium in the world championship.

 At the end of 2011, Sébastien Ogier set himself a new challenge: he joined Volkswagen Motorsport to collaborate with the German brand in developing the new Polo R WRC, whose debut was announced for 2013.
 In the meantime, the French driver switched between testing sessions and an almost full participation in the 2012 season in a Skoda Fabia S2000.